Department of

 Whether working in public school districts or private schools, a degree in Education and Youth Studies prepares you to teach in classrooms to students of various backgrounds and needs.

-Through student teaching experiences and teacher certification preparation, Beloit students graduate ready to teach in the state of Wisconsin.
+Through student teaching experiences and teacher certification preparation, Beloit students graduate ready to teach in the state of Wisconsin, and their teaching license can be transferred to about 40 states.

 Outside the Classroom